Providence Talcum Powder Injury Lawyer

 - Feminine hygiene products

 These are products commonly used in households across the country, and many people are not aware that these products contain talc.
 Cosmetic merchandise and other beauty products, unlike food, are not subject to the FDA review of approval.
 This lack of review and general unawareness leaves millions of consumers at risk of exposure to this potentially harmful mineral.

 Contact a Talcum Powder Injury Lawyer

 You do not have to suffer the consequences of talcum powder usage alone.
-The talcum powder injury lawyers at the [firm-name] understand the frustration and concern regarding unsafe products, and we know you should not take the blame for a defective or unsafe item.
+The talcum powder injury lawyers at the Law Offices of Ronald J. Resmini, LTD. understand the frustration and concern regarding unsafe products, and we know you should not take the blame for a defective or unsafe item.
 To discuss the specifics of your case, contact us at (401) 751-8855 today.